AdobeDocs/campaign-web.en/help/v8/technotes/datamodel.md

 These tables store all the logs associated with the execution of the campaigns and deliveries.

 * Delivery logs are all messages sent to recipients or devices across all channels.
 The main Delivery logs table (**NmsBroadLogRcp**) contains the delivery logs for all recipients.
+The **NmsBroadlogRcp** table (and related `broadlogRcp` schema) has all the details about recipients for any particular delivery.

 * The **nmsBroadlog** table is the largest table in the system.
 It stores one record per message sent, and these records are inserted, updated to track the delivery status, and deleted when the history is purged.

 * The **NmsTrackingLogRcp** table is the main Tracking logs table: it stores the tracking logs for all recipients.
 The tracking logs refer to reactions of recipients, such as email openings and clicks.
 Each reaction corresponds to a tracking log.